The Ultimate Guide to Home Cinema Seating

 Kensington Mews Basement Home Cinema Installation

-This basement home cinema shares a similar approach to the first case study on this page.
-The foot stools add huge amounts of flexibility – pushed towards the cinema and the clients can lounge on a day bed, pushed away and the foot stools can act as tables with trays of drinks and snacks.
-As is tradition we added a bean bag in the same fabric as the sofa to allow occasionally seating for younger viewers!
+This basement cinema shares a similar approach to the first case study above.
+The footstools add genuine flexibility — pushed toward the seating, clients can lounge on an improvised day bed; pushed away, they double as tables for drinks and snacks.
+As is now tradition, we added a bean bag in matching fabric for occasional younger viewers.

 Home Cinema Room Derby